MDooley47/portal-ex/README.md

 ```
 docker build -t portal-ex --build-arg app_name="App Portal"
 ```
-If you wish to add your own environmental variable as a build argument you must edit the docker file.
+If you wish to add your own environmental variable as a build argument you must edit `Dockerfile`.
 Find the section labeled `Arguments for changing environmental variables` and add an argument on a new line.
 ```
 ARG new_argument
 ```